bichselb/judo-scoreboard/README.md

   - Configuring whether and when to auto-award Wazari or Ippon during Osaekomi
   - Configuring whether the clock should be stopped on certain events (e.g. upon Ippon or upon second Wazari through Osaekomi)
+- The [AGPL license](./LICENSE.md) ensures the software is free to use, modify, and share.
+This means users can adapt it as needed and even offer paid services like custom deployments and support, as long as any modifications remain open-source.
 - The implementation is using standard technologies (HTML, Javascript, CSS including Bootstrap) and is therefore easy to adapt or extend.
 The key fight logic is in function `master_timer_tick` of